What is it?

 The aim is to add all the goop necessary to make your apps run on Windows into the C library.
 Then your apps should (ideally) run on POSIX systems (Unix/Linux) and Windows with no changes at the source level.

 The C library is in a DLL, which makes basic applications quite small.
-And it allows relatively easy upgrades to the Win32/POSIX translation layer, providing that DLL changes stay backward-compatible.
+And it allows relatively easy upgrades to the Windows/POSIX translation layer, providing that DLL changes stay backward-compatible.

 For a good overview of Cygwin, you may want to read the Cygwin User's Guide.